 Have you ever had someone tell you that e-cigarettes are bad for you because “there’s still tobacco in there”?
 It still seems that after almost a decade of vaping, so many people still don’t understand it.
 Even with the immense popularity of electronic cigarettes and other vaping devices, and the move they have made to the mainstream, there is clearly a lot of misinformation still out there.
 One of them would be this idea that e-cigarettes are tobacco.

 Before we get too far ahead of ourselves, it’s important to note that we are talking about electronic cigarettes or other vaping devices that use e-liquid.
 There are, of course, devices that can vape actual tobacco and do it quite well.
-This would fall under the heat-not-burn concept that has its own benefits as well.
-Clearly those can be considered tobacco, but when most people say vaping they are almost always referring to the regular e-liquid type of vaping.
+This would fall under the heat-not-burn concept that some argue has its own benefits.
+Clearly those can be considered tobacco, but when most people say vaping they are almost always referring to the regular e-liquid vapour type of vaping.

 While it can be said that heat-not-burn has its own advantages for a certain group of people who may favour this, vaping has always been about e-liquid.
 It’s about this idea that we can take something other than tobacco and heat it up into a vapour, and that it can deliver a great experience.
 Such a great experience, that as of last year a Briton was switching to vaping every 240 seconds .
 It would be easy for an outsider to dismiss this as just another way for Britons to get their tobacco, but they have the facts all wrong.